Barea, Mavs pull away in 4th for 113-104 win over Celtics

 Jordan was given his second technical for hanging on the rim, but officials ruled it a non-unsportsmanlike technical, allowing Jordan to avoid an ejection as he finished with 14 points and 13 rebounds.
 Brown received an offsetting technical on a video review for the blindside hit on Doncic.

-Doncic had to be separated from Brown after the sequence, and there was another dustup when Smart shoved Maxi Kleber not long after they were part of a jump ball in the final seconds, long after the outcome had been decided.
-Smart, playing against his hometown team, was assessed a technical.
+Doncic had to be separated from Brown after getting knocked to the floor, and there was another dustup when Smart shoved Maxi Kleber not long after they were part of a jump ball in the final seconds, long after the outcome had been decided.
+Smart was assessed a technical.

 TIP-INS